procoders/wordpress-brainy-search/README.md

 ## Installation

-1. Upload the `openai-search` directory to the `/wp-content/plugins/` directory
+1. Upload the `brainy-search` directory to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to the OpenAI Search settings page and enter your API key
+3. Go to the BrainySearch settings page and enter your API key
 4. Customize the search settings to your preference
 5. To use this plugin, simply install and activate it in your WordPress installation.
-6. The `/aisearch` page will be created automatically, and you can use the `[openai_search]` shortcode to display the search form on the page.
+6. The `/aisearch` page will be created automatically, and you can use the `[brainy_search]` shortcode to display the search form on the page.

 ## Settings

-The OpenAI Search plugin provides the following settings:
+The BrainySearch plugin provides the following settings:

 - **API Key**: Enter your OpenAI API key to enable search functionality
 - **Embedding Engine**: Choose the OpenAI embedding engine to use for search queries